Massively multiplayer online game: Social

 Massively multiplayer online social games (MMOSGs) focus on socialization instead of objective-based gameplay.
 There is a great deal of overlap in terminology with "online communities" and "virtual worlds".
 One example that has garnered widespread media attention is Linden Lab's Second Life, emphasizing socializing, worldbuilding and an in-world virtual economy that depends on the sale and purchase of user-created content.
 It is technically an MMOSG or Casual Multiplayer Online (CMO) by definition, though its stated goal was to realize the concept of the Metaverse from Neal Stephenson's novel Snow Crash.
 Instead of being based around combat, one could say that it was based around the creation of virtual objects, including models and scripts.
 In practice, it has more in common with Club Caribe than EverQuest.
 It was the first MMO of its kind to achieve widespread success (including attention from mainstream media); however, it was not the first (as Club Caribe was released in 1988).
 Competitors in this subgenre (non-combat-based MMORPG) include Active Worlds, There, SmallWorlds, Furcadia, Whirled, IMVU and Red Light Center.

-Many browser-based Casual MMOs have begun to spring up.
-This has been made easier because of maturing of Adobe Flash and the popularity of Club Penguin, Growtopia, and The Sims Online.

 Combat

 Massively multiplayer online combat games are realtime objective, strategy and capture the flag style modes.

-Infantry Online is an example multiplayer combat video game with sprite animation graphics, using complex soldier, ground vehicle and space-ship models on typically complex terrains developed by Sony online entertainment.
+Infantry Online is an example multiplayer combat video game with sprite animation graphics, using complex soldier, ground vehicle and space-ship models on typically complex terrains developed by Sony Online Entertainment.